-Congenital absence of the vas deferens (CAVD) is a condition in which the tubes that carry the sperm out of the testicles, called the vas deferens, are absent by birth.
-The absence of vas deferens may be one-sided (unilateral) or two-sided (bilateral).
-Men with bilateral absence of vas deferens cannot transport sperm out of their testes and are therefore unable to concieve natrually.
+Congenital absence of the vas deferens (CAVD) is a condition where the tubes that carry the sperm out of the testicles, called the vas deferens, do not develop properly and are missing from birth.

 FertilitySmarts explains Congenital Bilateral Absence of Vas Deferens (CBAVD)

-Vas deferens is a part of the male reproductive tract that functions to transport sperm out of the testicles.
+The vas deferens is a part of the male reproductive tract that functions to transport sperm out of the testicles.
 Its function is similar to the Fallopian tubes, which function to transport the eggs out of the ovaries.
-Absence or aplasia of the vas deferens is a condition in which these tubes are absent by birth.

-The diagnosis is made after tests like scrotal ultrasound or transrectal ultrasound (TRUS).
-Semen analysis is also important to determine the sperm count.
+ACAVD diagnosis is made after tests like scrotal ultrasound or transrectal ultrasound (TRUS).
+A semen analysis is also important to determine the sperm count.